 |Choosing a marine surveyor and 10 questions

-Notice on their websites that many claim to be Accredited or Certified but don't say who awarded these credentials.
-One surveyor in Ontario has a slew of creative credentials that seem to change monthly.
+Notice on their websites that many Canadian marine surveyors claim to be Accredited or Certified but don't say who awarded these credentials.
+A couple of surveyors on my list of Every Marine Surveyor in Ontario have a number of creative credentials that seem to change monthly and claim accreditation and certification by organizations that neither certify nor accredit marine surveyors.
 Caveat Emptor.

 Not all of the titles and organizations listed are what they appear to be.
 One organization will sell you a home study kit with an exam at the back of the manual, others have little or no requirements for joining and still others have not held a meeting in over ten years and a couple are one man operations collecting fees.
-I think the only way to find out is to contact each one and see how easy it is to buy a title or be creative and make up your own title like some of the fella's on my list of the 243 Marine Surveyors in Ontario.
+I have also seen a CD for sale on E-bay promising everything you need to know to be a surveyor for $9.95.
+I think the only way to find out is to contact each one and see how easy it is to buy a title or be creative and make up your own title like some of the fella's on my list of the Every Marine Surveyor in Ontario.

 |2.||Ask for recommendations from marine service shops or local service tech's or mechanics, they tend to know the better surveyors as they have dealt with all the local ones at one time or another.
 This is probably the best tip of all.|